-ACADEMIC ASSISTANTS: Some courses may include Academic coaches.
-Academic Coaches are part-time, contract employees of Instructional Connections but function as an extension of the course professor.
+Some courses may include Academic Assistants.
+Academic Assistants are part-time, contract employees utilized to enhance the student experience.
+They work closely with and under the direction of the faculty member teaching the course and function as an extension of the course professor.
 Course faculty are the primary point of contact for course related issues.